mattmcfad/FE-Dev-Interviews/README.md

 ### General questions

+* How would you rate your skills 1 - 10 of the following:
+	* HTML
+	* CSS
+	* JavaScript
+	* jQuery
+	* PHP
+	* Wordpress
 * When you start a new project, what is your development approach?
+* What's your typical workflow like?
+* What is your preferred development environment
 * What do you do when you find a bug?
 * Do you blog?
 * Have you contributed to any open source projects?
 * Have you participated in a hackathon?
 * How many different ways can you center text vertically and horizontally on a page?
+* Name as many ways as possible to make text not display on your page.
+* How do you optimize a website's assets?
+* Name three ways to reduce page load time?
 * How would you rate one of your latest projects out of 10?
 What would you change about it?
 * Do you use Photoshop?
 Can you slice a PSD and get assets out of it?
 * Are you familiar with version control?
 Do you use Git, Subversion or Mercurial?
 * Have you worked with a CMS?
-* What's your typical workflow like?
 * What browsers do you typically test in and support?
 * What do you use as your primary text editor?
 * Do you use Github and/or Bitbucket?